mtoprak53/Capstone_Project_1/readme.md

 Install the pip packages required to run the app, listed in the requirements file:
 ### (venv) $ `pip3 install -r requirements.txt`

+If you encounter a installation problem with requirements.txt file:
-Install the 'psycopg2-binary' package seperately because of its incompatibility with newer python3 versions:
+Try requirements_noproblem.txt and install the 'psycopg2-binary' package seperately because of its incompatibility with newer python3 versions:
+### (venv) $ `pip3 install -r requirements_noproblem.txt`
 ### (venv) $ `pip3 install psycopg2-binary`

 ## Set up the Database